keri/prsInteractive/README.md

 ## participant_environment.csv

+### Workflow can use as input any clinical marker which includes blood counts, blood chemistry, and lifestyle data available at initial screening and follow up visits for all participants.

 | mandatory Fields |
 |----------|
 | Participant ID  |
 | EHF and environmental data  |

-Electronic health record data for clinical markers for blood chemistry, blood counts, and cardiometabolic features.
+- Electronic health record data for clinical markers for blood chemistry, blood counts, and cardiometabolic features.

-Features used in analysis are listed in Supplemental Table S13 of thesis.
+- Features used in analysis are listed in Supplemental Table S13 of thesis.

-Workflow can use as input any clinical marker which includes blood counts, blood chemistry, and lifestyle data available at initial screening and follow up visits for all participants.

 ## withdrawals.csv
- A list of eid's provided by UK Biobank of people who have opted out of research.
+### A list of eid's provided by UK Biobank of people who have opted out of research.
 File consists of one column with no heading or index.